numpy/numpy-tutorials/content/electrical/dc.md

     I.append(voltage/R)
 ```

 The code above is **inefficient**.
-You want to avoid running *for loops* in Python because
+You generally want to avoid running *for loops* in Python
-they make the code run slower.
+since they are statically typed and interpreted.
 In this simple example it won't make much of a difference
-but with larger and more complex code it well.
+but with larger and more complex code it will noticably run worse.

 ### Part 1c: Generating voltages and currents using numpy